 |19.
 An axe fit for a general.
 This one was given as a gift by the workers at Rukajärvi during the war with the Sovjet Union in 1943.
 Special order axe by Strömfors bruk.|

-I am grateful for all the assistance I have received in collecting material for this article that I have received from my friendly collegues at Lovisa Town Museum.
+I am grateful for all the assistance I have received in collecting material from my friendly collegues at Lovisa Town Museum.

 Sources and further reading